📊 Feature Comparison • Updated 2026

 Quick comparison

-Getform ❌ No (native) βœ… Usually Typically higher once automation + WhatsApp messaging are added Typically longer (multiple services to configure)
+Getform ❌ Not built-in ✅ Usually Often increases after automation + WhatsApp messaging are added Usually longer (multiple services)

-Formspree ❌ No (native) βœ… Usually Typically higher once automation + WhatsApp messaging are added Typically longer (custom integration/automation)
+Formspree ❌ Not built-in ✅ Usually Often increases after automation + WhatsApp messaging are added Usually longer (integration/automation)

-Basin ❌ No (native) βœ… Usually Typically higher once automation + WhatsApp messaging are added Typically longer (multi-step setup)
+Basin ❌ Not built-in ✅ Usually Often increases after automation + WhatsApp messaging are added Usually longer (multi-step setup)

-FormKeep ❌ No (native) βœ… Usually Typically higher once automation + WhatsApp messaging are added Typically longer (multi-step setup)
+FormKeep ❌ Not built-in ✅ Usually Often increases after automation + WhatsApp messaging are added Usually longer (multi-step setup)

 Detailed breakdown